 It’s tempting to go straight from the locker room to the bench press, but you’ll be able to lift more if you warm up your muscles with five minutes of aerobic exercise.
 Also, go easy on your first set of each strength-training exercise.

 When you lift weights too fast, you develop momentum, which can make the exercise too easy on your muscles.
-People are especially lax on the return phase of a lift.
-They'll often hoist the dumbbells up slowly and then let them come crashing down.
+People are especially lax on the return phase of a lift: they’ll often hoist the dumbbells up slowly and then let them come crashing down.

 People often forget to breathe when they lift.
 You need as much oxygen as possible when lifting.
 Holding your breath or taking breaths that are too shallow can increase your blood pressure and zap your energy.
 Breathe through your mouth rather than your nose.

-In order to keep making gains, you must vary your routine every six to eight weeks.
-For instance, increase the amount of weight you lift (increase by no more than 10 percent at a time) and the number of repetitions, and reduce the rest time between sets.
+To keep making gains, you must vary your routine every six to eight weeks.
+For instance, increase the amount of weight you lift (increase by no more than 10 percent at a time), increase the number of repetitions, and reduce the rest time between sets.

 How many repetitions are enough?
 You should be lifting enough weight that the last two or three repetitions are very challenging.
 For most people that’s in the 12- to 15-pound range.